bredtoshred/McKenzie_CSCI2270_FinalProject/README.md

 Open issues/Bugs:
 None that we are aware of.

-Contributers:
+Contributors:
 Rhonda Hoenigman: Suggested additional methods, and suggested to work on this project instead of other ideas.
-Nick Moore: Suggested the mutual friends function, two seperate menus, with a login screen.
+Nick Moore: Suggested the mutual friends function, two separate menus, with a login screen.
 Peter Delevoryas: We modeled our "How to run" section from his github repo(https://github.com/peterdelevoryas/Delevoryas_CSCI2270_FinalProject)